Solomon Eliezer Alfandari: Views

 During his move from Syria to Palestine, the Saba Kadisha stopped off in Beirut, where many questions were addressed to him regarding shmita (the laws of the Sabbatical year).
 His responses indicate that he strongly opposed the heter mechira which Israel's Chief Rabbinate had adopted to spare its farmers from loss.

 Rabbi Solomon Eliezer was a strong opponent of the Zionist National Council (Vaad Haleumi), which, in British Mandate Palestine, automatically enlisted all Jews, unless they opted out.
 Rav Alfandari signed legal rulings obligating every Jew to opt out.

 Alfandari was known for his opposition to the Rabbinate, as well as his disagreements with Rav Kook concerning Zionism and modernity.

 He forbade the shaving of beards, even using scissors or depilatory cream.
 He even refused to speak with a talmid chacham who did not have a beard, even if the discussion concerned the Talmud.

 Legacy

 The street on which Alfandari lived in Jerusalem was named in his memory.

-Sephardic lore attests that Ezra Attiya visited the grave of Alfandari when his wife was ill, and attributed her recovery to the miraculous intervention of Alfandari.
+Sephardic lore says that Ezra Attiya visited the grave of Alfandari when his wife was ill, and attributed her recovery to the miraculous intervention of Alfandari.
 The story is told that when Rabbi Solomon Eliezer went outside to bless the new moon with his congregants at the beginning of the month of Nisan 5674 (April 1914), he looked up after completing the blessings, clapped his hands and cried loudly.
 He explained, "I see that a large-scale war will soon break out."
 Four months later, World War I began.